Crimes Act 1961

 You could also call this:

-If you commit perjury, you can be sent to prison for up to 7 years.
-Perjury means lying when you’re supposed to tell the truth in court or other official situations.
+If you commit perjury, you can go to prison for up to 7 years.
+Perjury is when you lie under oath, which means you swear to tell the truth but you don't.
+You can be punished with imprisonment if you do this.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.